-Unfortunately, sketchy call centers with terrible business practices have made the word “telefundraising” or “telemarketing” a dirty word over the years.
+Unfortunately, sketchy outsourcing company with terrible business practices have made the word “telefundraising” or “telemarketing” a dirty word over the years.

-Fortunately, there are many call center agencies that follow the rules, and do a lot of great things in the nonprofit world!
+Fortunately, there are many outsourcing agencies that follow the rules, and do a lot of great things in the nonprofit world!

-Whether or not you’re considering the use of an outsourced call center, this article discusses some of the initial fears a nonprofit might have during the decision-making process.
+Whether or not you’re considering the use of a nonprofit fundraising call center, this article discusses some of the initial fears a nonprofit might have during the decision-making process.

 1. “My donors won’t like receiving phone calls!”

-Lastly, work with a call center who offers full transparency into their operation.
+Lastly, work with an outsourcing agency who offers full transparency into their operation.
 This will allow you to hear how donors are responding to the phone calls and give you peace of mind they are being treated with the utmost respect.
-For example, at Donor Care Center, our doors are always open to our client partners, and we offer them web-based portal access.
+For example, at the Donor Care Contact Center, our doors are always open to our client partners, and we offer them web-based portal access.
 This allows them the ability to directly log into our system and gain full visibility into their program 24 hours a day!
 And, the platform is mobile-friendly for busy on-the-go needs!

-2. “I don’t have a need for a call center”
+2. “I don’t have a need for an outsourced fundraising center”

-Sometimes call center outsourcing is not a good fit, but a good call center partner will work hard to understand your goals, provide the facts, and help you decide whether or not telefundraising is in your best interest.
+Sometimes outsourced services is not a good fit, but a good nonprofit partner will work hard to understand your goals, provide the facts, and help you decide whether or not telefundraising is in your best interest.
 The question nonprofits should ask is not necessarily “Do I need a call center,” but “What fundraising challenges am I currently facing?”
-Oftentimes, a call center can help you overcome those challenges.
-Some challenges a call center might be able to help with are:
+Oftentimes, a non profit contact center can help you overcome those challenges.
+Some challenges an outsourced contact center might be able to help with are:

-- Inbound Coverage: Would partnering with a call center that offers 24x7x365 inbound support be beneficial?
+- Inbound Call Coverage: Would partnering with a company that offers 24x7x365 inbound support be beneficial?
 Do you need “overflow” support during the busy holiday months or during high spikes periods resulting from DRTV, radiothons, telethons, or direct response initiatives?

 - Attrition/Housefile Shrinkage: Is your Housefile growing or shrinking?
 What are you doing with lapsed donors who are not converting through traditional direct mail and online channels?
-Call centers like Donor Care Center, can offer nonprofits a Breakeven Guarantee (1:1 ROI) allowing you to reactivate lapsed donors at virtually no cost.
+Fundraising service solutions like Donor Care Center, can offer a break even point for nonprofits allowing them to reactivate lapsed donors at virtually no cost.

 - Improving Direct Mail Fulfillment: No, that’s not a typo.
-A call center can actually help improve direct mail fulfillment.
+Charity telemarketing companies can actually help improve direct mail fulfillment.
 One example is by transmitting a soft, pre-recorded thank you voice broadcast prior to a mail piece arriving in-home.
 It’s an inexpensive strategy and can improve fulfillment rates on average from 5-10%!
 Why not try an A/B test on your next campaign?
-Read about the impressive results in this Thank You Voice Broadcast Case Study.
+Read about the impressive results in this DCCI voice broadcast case study.

 - Growing Monthly Donors: Growing monthly donors should be a strategy every nonprofit utilizes as they provide steady, reliable income every month.
 Selecting an audience that is receptive to monthly giving is one of the most important tasks when setting up a telefundraising campaign.
 Even if you have a strong appeal, conversion rates can be suppressed due to calling the wrong audience.
-Therefore, it’s critical to work with a call center who can analyze your file and identify donors with the highest likelihood to convert on a monthly conversion campaign (e.g. tele-responsive donors, prior credit card donors, 0-12 month donors, multi-donors, etc.).
-Our Monthly Sustainer Case Study illustrates how this can directly impact your organization.
+Therefore, it’s critical to work with a telefundraising call center who can analyze your file and identify donors with the highest likelihood to convert on a monthly conversion campaign (e.g. tele-responsive donors, prior credit card donors, 0-12 month donors, multi-donors, etc.).
+Our nonprofit monthly giving program case study illustrates how this can directly impact your organization.

-- Split-Testing An Existing Call Center: You have an internal call center or you’re currently partnering with another outsourced call center.
+- Split-Testing An Existing Charity Telemarketing Company: You have an internal call agency or you’re currently partnering with another outsourcing company.
 How do you know you’re getting the best value and results?
 It’s a good practice to periodically split-test your existing vendor (and a little friendly competition never hurts!).
 Not only will this allow you to benchmark call performance, but you’ll be able to evaluate different technologies, client services, all-in costs, and a number of other important factors.
 For example, even a $0.25 per call cost reduction could add tens of thousands of dollars into your net income.

-3. “I don’t have the budget” / “Telefundraising is too expensive!”
+3. “I don’t have the budget” / “Outsourced telephone fundraising is too expensive!”

-Telefundraising can be expensive, but remember, you’re using live agents to build rapport with your donors… and the reality is, it costs a lot of money for a call center to pay agent wages that attract talent, insurance, benefits, overhead, incentives, etc. Make sure to quote out multiple call centers to ensure you’re getting a competitive rate (without any sacrifice to quality or service).
+Telefundraising can be expensive, but remember, you’re using live agents to build rapport with your donors… and the reality is, it costs a lot of money for a contact center to pay agent wages that attract talent, insurance, benefits, overhead, incentives, etc. Make sure to quote out multiple nonprofit outsourcing companies to ensure you’re getting a competitive rate (without any sacrifice to quality or service).
 There are also guarantees in place that can limit your financial risks and make telefundraising very cost effective.
-As mentioned earlier, a “Breakeven Guarantee” on lapsed donor campaigns can convert donors who have become unresponsive to other fundraising initiatives.
+As mentioned earlier, a breakeven guarantee on lapsed donor campaigns can convert donors who have become unresponsive to other fundraising initiatives.
 What other channels consistently produce a minimum 1:1 ROI from lapsed donors?
 This not only makes these campaigns cost effective, but allows you to grow your Housefile by reactivating donors at virtually no cost!